xudd/xudd/docs/source/about.rst

-particularly large, you could shard components of it and keep characters that are in one part of the world on one process and characters that are in another part of the world on another process, but still allow them to communicate and send mesages to each other.
+particularly large, you could shard components of it and keep characters that are in one part of the world on one process and characters that are in another part of the world on another process, but still allow them to communicate and send messages to each other.

 Distributed data crunching